 4. Our coffee culture blends perfectly with our food culture

 We have such a strong coffee culture, we even invented the flat white - although Kiwis may take issue with this!
 But whether you'e on this side of the ditch or not, it's indisputable that coffee culture in Australia is a perfect marriage with food culture.
 The two support each other and exist in a delightful symbiosis.
 Bakeries and cafes that pride themselves on a quality offering will never, ever forget to perfect their coffee, lest a coffee-loving patron spits out vitriol on a their Google review.

 So, given that Australian coffee culture is the finest on the planet (obviously), where should you go to enjoy it at its best?
 It's impossible to name all the incredible venues that provide us with a top-notch brew, so we'll just highlight a few classics:

 Their baristas roast their coffee beans in-house.
 Customers can buy these beans so they can craft their own cups of coffee at home.

 A standing-room-only shop for customers on the hunt for artisanal coffee and small, delicious treats.

 3. Proud Mary Coffee Roasters, Collingwood

 A producer of exceptional coffee.
-This roaster/cafe serves a wide variety of coffee drinks that are sure to satisfy your caffeine needs.
+This roaster/cafe serves a wide variety of coffee drinks that'll satisfy even the most complex caffeine needs.